Fort Schuyler: Civil War

 During the American Civil War, Fort Schuyler held as many as 500 prisoners of war from the Confederate States Army and military convicts from the Union Army.
 It also included the McDougall Hospital, which had a capacity of 2,000 beds.
 The fort was well designed for its time, it is said to have had one of the most effective waste removal systems ever seen in a fort from this time period.

 Fort Schuyler was also a mobilization and training center.
-Units trained at the fort before heading to combat included the 5th New York Volunteer Infantry "Duryee's Zouaves", and the 69th and 88th New York Volunteer Infantry Regiments (the 1st and 2nd Regiments of Meagher's "Irish Brigade").
+Units trained at the fort before heading to combat included the 5th New York Volunteer Infantry "Duryee's Zouaves", the First California Regiment (later 71st Pennsylvania Infantry Regiment) under Senator and Colonel Edward Dickinson Baker, and the 69th and 88th New York Volunteer Infantry Regiments (the 1st and 2nd Regiments of Meagher's "Irish Brigade").
 From January 1863 until March 1864, the fort itself was garrisoned by the 20th Independent Battery, New York Volunteer Artillery, a unit originally recruited to fight in the war as part of the Anthon Battalion of Volunteer Light Artillery.

 Duty at the fort was reported to be a dull assignment as the men took the roles of guards and hospital stewards, not artillerymen.
 From July until August 1865 the fort was garrisoned by companies A, B, C, F, G, H and I of the Anderson Zouaves (companies D and E being assigned to Fort Wood on Bedloes Island), upon their return from service with the VI Corps of the Army of the Potomac and duty in the defenses of Washington, D.C.
 The Anderson Zouaves finally mustered out from Fort Schuyler on August 30, 1865.